goabstract/Awesome-Design-Tools/README.md

 * [Invision Freehand](https://www.invisionapp.com/feature/freehand) —  quickly create, discuss, and iterate on designs.
 * [Jira](https://www.atlassian.com/software/jira) —  software development tool used by agile teams.
 * [MURAL](https://mural.co/) — think and collaborate visually.
 Anywhere, anytime.
 * [Notion](https://www.notion.so) — write, plan, collaborate, and get organized.
-Notion is all you need — in one tool
+Notion is all you need — in one tool.
 * [RealtimeBoard](https://www.realtimeboard.com/) — whiteboarding platform for cross-functional team collaboration.
 * [Trello](https://trello.com/) — a web-based project management application that enable you to organize and prioritize your projects in a fun, flexible and rewarding way.
 * [Visual Inspector](https://www.canvasflip.com/visual-inspector/) — collaboration tool for website feedback and fixing design bugs.